In search of the perfect amplifier

 Above: NuPrime ST-10 on top of a Bryston 14B Cubed

-The current crop of Cubed Bryston amps have impressed me by sounding full-bodied, rich, smooth, fluid and timbrally very convincing.
-In a way they deliver much of the stereotypical class-A sound without the heat.
+The current crop of Cubed Bryston amps has impressed me by sounding full-bodied, rich, smooth, fluid and timbrally very convincing.
+In a way, they deliver much of the stereotypical class-A sound without the heat.

 Class D: from ICE power via Pascal to Mola-Mola and NuPrime